flet-dev/website/docs/controls/listview.md

 `True` if scrollbar should automatically move its position to the end when children updated.
 Must be `False` for `scroll_to()` method to work.

+### `cache_extent`

+Items that fall in the cache area (area before or after the visible area that are about to become visible when the user scrolls) are laid out even though they are not (yet) visible on screen.
+The cacheExtent describes how many pixels the cache area extends before the leading edge and after the trailing edge of the viewport.

+The total extent, which the viewport will try to cover with `controls`, is `cache_extent` before the leading edge + extent of the main axis + `cache_extent` after the trailing edge.

 ### `clip_behavior`

 The `content` will be clipped (or not) according to this option.